microsoftgraph/powershell-intune-samples/Applications/Readme.md

 This script adds an Android application into the Intune Service that you have authenticated with.
 The application created by the script is shown below in the Android Application JSON section below.

 #### Add-AndroidApplication Function
-This function is used to add a Web Application to the Intune Service.
+This function is used to add an Android Application to the Intune Service.
 It supports multiple parameters -JSON and -IconURL as an input to the function to pass the JSON data to the service.

 ```
 Add-AndroidApplication -JSON $JSON -IconURL "C:\IntuneIcons\Outlook.png"